Turn Screen Time into Green Time

 Green Time - Get your daily dose of nature

-Do to the recent shelter-at-home order and in an effort to "flatten the curve" and slow the spread of Covid19 we are compiling resources to help everyone get a daily dose of nature while staying safe.
+Due to the recent lifting of the shelter-at-home order and in an effort to slow the spread of Covid19 we have compiled resources to help everyone get a daily dose of nature while staying safe.
 There are loads of online resources for our kids and families, but what do you do when you need to turn off the screen and get a few moments of fresh air?
 Check out these great ideas to help us all get creative and get outside while still following safety guidelines.
 Please remember to stay at least 6 feet away from anyone not in your household.

 Email us anytime at with questions or additional resources and we will add them as space is available .